lagunoff/htmlt-wasm/README.md

   - Faster compilation times
   - More compact executables
   - Fast hot-reloading capabilities (when you see the chages in browser in less than a second after source file is saved)
-  - Faster runtime speeds (it seems to be faster bit I wasn't really counting on that, in interactive applications WebAssembly has perfomance trade-offs)
+  - Faster runtime speeds (it does seem to be faster, but I wasn't really counting on that, WebAssembly has perfomance trade-offs for interactive applications)
   - All that with fewer dependencies as possible (compiling to WebAssembly only requires base packages, while the Native GHC will need a few WAI packages to run a dev server)

 # 🔄 How It Interacts With JavaScript